akivalichtner/workload/README.md

     - Install rust-analyzer vscode extension (you have to do re-do this each time)
     - When rust-analyzer breaks click on the icon at the bottom, stop and start the rust-analyzer server

+- The query statistics service (QSS) needs to collect stats on every SQL query and sub-query used.
+This is the only way to ensure that we use all the knowledge available about the contents of the database short of running special queries to get it.
+For example, a SELECT * FROM mytable needs to collect statistics on every column in the select list.
+These statistics will only apply to mytable and to this particular query.
+Statement SELECT mycolumn FROM mytable can use the same statistics.
+Statement SELECT * FROM mytable WHERE mycolumn = 1 will have its own statistics.
+So will SELECT * FROM mytable WHERE mycolumn = 2.
+None of this information can be thrown away a priori.
+However, storing this information costs money, so the database needs to maintain metrics on its statistics database and manage it.
+It needs to keep track of which statistics are proving useful.
+And it has to present this information to the administrator and suggest changes (such as deleting certain data, or stopping collection of certain statistics), leaving the choice to the administrator.
+And it needs to keep track of which statements use which directives.

 # Backlog

 - Write a driver that runs simple SQL statements (no parameters.)